-Morris L. Barer, Director, Senior Faculty, UBC Centre for Health Services and Policy Research (CHSPR)
+Morris L. Barer, Senior Faculty, Centre for Health Services and Policy Research (CHSPR), University of British Columbia

 Morris L. Barer is a Professor in the Health Services and Policy Division within the School of Population and Public Health.
 He was the inaugural Scientific Director of the Institute of Health Services and Policy Research (one of the thirteen Canadian Institutes of Health Research). > Read more ...

 Stirling Bryan, Scientific Director, BC SUPPORT Unit